SJ097/cpen391-copy/README.md

 * Use the eclipse project in /software/custom_ex1_3
 * IMPORTANT: use the sof file in the top directory, not the one in /output/

+Exercise 1.4 Touchscreen
+* ATTENTION / ACHTUNG: Replace the Touchscreen.c in /software.
+Otherwise, the coordinates will be wrong.

 Exercise 1.6 Bluetoth:
 * Use the eclipse project in /software/custom_ex1_3
 * IMPORTANT: use the sof file in the top directory, not the one in /output/